ioBroker/ioBroker.hm-rpc/README.md

 ### __WORK IN PROGRESS__
 * (foxriver76) remove the stopInstance message handling and put everything in unload
+* (bluefox) removed the white background by some icons

 ### 1.14.38 (2021-05-11)
 * (Jens Maus) fixed the VirtualDevices min/max/default assignment (fixes #332)